-In order to participate in our program, you must register your child(ren) with the 2016-2017 Religious Education Registration Form for all classes, nursery through High School.
+In order to participate in our program, you must register your child(ren) with the 2017-2018 Registration Form 2017-18 for all classes, nursery through High School.
 Ours is a cooperative program, so all parents/guardians must pay a registration fee and volunteer in some way.
-If you need a financial waiver, please contact Janet Watts (email@example.com 843.723.4617).
+If you need a financial waiver, please contact Megan Thornton (firstname.lastname@example.org 843.723.4617).
 There is no waiver for volunteering.

-- Provide opportunities to apply and model the seven principles of Unitarian Universalism
+- Provide opportunities for children to model and apply the seven principles of Unitarian Universalism.

 Melissa Zahler, Religious Education Assistant

 Jule Lane and Luke Shirley (High School)